Milford, October 19 High School ⚽ Game Notice - NewsBreak

 October 19, 2022

-The North Haven High School soccer team will have a game with Jonathan Law High School on October 19, 2022, 15:00:00.
+The Wallenpaupack Area High School soccer team will have a game with Delaware Valley High School - Millford on October 19, 2022, 15:00:00.

 October 19, 2022